getgauge/docs.gauge.org/writing-specifications.rst

 Specification Heading
 ^^^^^^^^^^^^^^^^^^^^^

-A specification must begins with a spec heading and a single specification can contain only one spec heading.
+A specification must begin with a spec heading and a single specification can contain only one spec heading.

 It is written in ``<H1>`` syntax of markdown.
 This can be in two